elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

   * Data dictionary ([see an example](https://webdav-r3lab.uni.lu/public/elixir/templates/Data_dictionary_example.xlsx))
   * Data list

   Each of these files can be made in several formats depending on the features available in your data documentation tool, your needs or skills.
 Machine-readable or -actionable formats (such as .xml, .json, .csv, .rdf) are preferred to non-machine-readable ones (.txt, .xls, .pdf).
-README.txt is an exception from this aproach as its main purpose is to be human-readable which is controversial with machine-actionable.
+README.txt is an exception from this approach as its main purpose is to be human-readable which is controversial with machine-actionable.
   Also non-proprietary formats are preferred over proprietary ones.

 * Highly structured data documentation is called **metadata**.
 Generating metadata in a machine-readable or -actionable format makes your data more FAIR .
 Metadata provides structured and searchable information so that a user can find existing data, evaluate its reusability and cite it.